jamesjieye/html-webpack-exclude-assets-plugin/README.md

 Enhances [html-webpack-plugin](https://github.com/ampedandwired/html-webpack-plugin)
 functionality by adding the `{excludeAssets: RegExp | [RegExp]}` option to allow you to exclude assets.

-When adding an entry with third party css files, for example `style: ['bootstrap/dist/css/bootstrap.css']`, to webpack, the injected scripts include style.js or style.[chunkhash].js.
+When adding an entry with third party css files, for example, `style: ['bootstrap/dist/css/bootstrap.css']`, to webpack, the injected scripts include style.js or style.[chunkhash].js.
 The `excludeChunks` option of `html-webpack-plugin` will exclude both style.css and style.js.
 With this plugin, you can keep style.css in and style.js out by setting `excludeAssets: /style.*.js/`.

+You can also exclude CSS assets, for example, a theme CSS style, by setting `excludeAssets: /theme.*.css/`.

 Installation
 ------------